uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/use-uobjrtl.rst

 Using |uobj| Runtime Libraries
 ==============================

-|uobjs| can use pre-defined library functions to support its functionality.
+|uobjs| can use pre-defined library functions to support their functionality.
 Examples of such functions include
 basic C runtime support type definitions (e.g., ``int32_t``) as well as memory, string and crypto functions.

 .. note::   See |reference-uobjrtl-ref| for further details on the various libraries